 UPDATE!
 Yay to Michelle, Sue, Pat, Cynthia and Jennifer! (aka. comment numbers 81, 69, 56, 1, and 60 that random.org chose) They won the cookie cutters!!
 More giveaways ahead, I guarantee.
 And I’m trying to keep things worldwide as much as I can.
 Bonus, there’s a winner outside the US in this bunch!

 Do you have any graduations coming up?
 Nowadays, every academic milestone is celebrated as a graduation, so I’m guessing many of you do.
 Kindergarten, elementary school, middle school, high school, college, grad school… so many chances to graduate.
 Wow, under those conditions, I should’ve had seven graduation parties by now (um, overeducated/underemployed situation here).
+These free printable graduation owl gift bags are right for them all.

 This graduation season, I teamed up with Carla over at Party Planning Center.
 She has mad printable skills and she created this adorable owl printable, for FREE!
 Just print, cut out, glue together, and fill with treats for your favorite grad.
 I made cookies, of course.
 To fill the owls, package the cookies in cello bags from the craft store, pop in the containers with or without tissue paper, then if you like, punch a couple holes at the top of the owl and close with a matching ribbon.
 For the link to Carla’s FREE owl favor printable, CLICK HERE.
 I love how Carla dresses up the owls with cello, tissue and bow ties in different school colors.
 (SEE MORE HERE.)